-The Governing Body:-
+The Governing Body: -

-- must make arrangements to support pupils with medical conditions in school, including making sure that this policy is implemented. - should ensure that pupils with medical conditions are supported to enable the fullest participation possible in all aspects of school life. - should ensure that sufficient staff have received suitable training and are competent before they take on responsibility to support children with medical conditions. - should ensure that any members of school staff who provide support to pupils with medical conditions are able to access information and other teaching support materials as needed.
+- must make arrangements to support pupils with medical conditions in school, including making sure that this policy is implemented. - should ensure that pupils with medical conditions are supported to enable the fullest participation possible in all aspects of school life. - Works with the LA, health professionals, commissioners and support services to ensure that pupils with medical conditions receive a full education. - Ensures that, following long-term or frequent absence, pupils with medical conditions are reintegrated effectively. - Ensures that the focus is on the needs of each pupil and what support is required to support their individual needs. - should ensure that sufficient staff have received suitable training and are competent before they take on responsibility to support children with medical conditions. - should ensure that any members of school staff who provide support to pupils with medical conditions are able to access information and other teaching support materials as needed. - Ensures that no prospective pupil is denied admission to the school because arrangements for their medical condition have not been made. - Ensures that pupils' health is not put at unnecessary risk.
+As a result, the board holds the right to not accept a pupil into school at times where it would be detrimental to the health of that pupil or others to do so, such as where the child has an infectious disease. - Ensures that policies, plans, procedures and systems are properly and effectively implemented.

-Head of School:-
+Head of School: -